-Kyle has been securities licensed (6,7,63, 65, 66, and 24) since 1997 and is currently a Registered Investment Advisor.
+Kyle spent over 20 years being securities licensed (6,7,63, 65, 66, and 24) since 1997 and a Registered Investment Advisor.
 He also holds Life and Health, and Property & Casualty insurances licenses since 1997 as well.

-Outside of investment management and insurance, Kyle has experience in Green Energy Projects including Carbon Credits, Project Creation and Financing, and Food Sovereignty/Grow Facilities for vegetables, fruit, medical marijuana, and shrimp.
+Outside of investment management and insurance, Kyle has experience in Green Energy Projects including Carbon Credits, Project Creation and Financing, and Food Sovereignty/Grow Facilities for vegetables, fruit, medical marijuana, and shrimp farming.

 Kyle currently lives in the Raleigh, NC area.